 The Problem Facing Afghanistan

-Although these are steps in the right direction towards mending gender gaps in education – this is still only 37% of teenage girls who can read and write.
+Although these are steps in the right direction towards mending gender gaps in education – still, only 37% of teenage girls can read and write.
 The Taliban have resumed power and have suspended schooling for girls above grade 6.
 It can only be assumed that the number of girls with high school education will once again decrease.